-Your company has data coming very different sources: transactional databases, CRM, ERP, Digital Analytics tools, Spreadsheets, APIs, Web Services, Social Networks, etc. Moreover, the data sources will keep growing (in number and volume) as the business evolves.
+Your company or agency has data coming from very different sources: transactional databases, CRM, ERP, Digital Analytics tools, Spreadsheets, APIs, Web Services, Social Networks, etc. Moreover, the data sources will keep growing (in number and volume) as the business evolves.
 Dataintegration consists of gathering, crossing and joining, enrich, consolidate, and make this information systematically available in an agile, fast, and efficient way.
 If Data is one of the most valuable assets in a company, the correct consolidation process is for sure the second most valuable asset.

 The very last goal of Data Integration and Processing is to transform your company’s data into usefulinformationfordecision-making and business analysis.
 To move and transform data from different business units and processes in an efficient way is one of the hardest challenges to maximize the effectiveness of data usage.